-Ingrid Stölzel (b.1971) has been hailed “as a composer of considerable gifts” who is “musically confident and bold” by NPR’s classical music critic.
+Ingrid Stölzel (b.1971) has been hailed “as a composer of considerable gifts” who is “musically confident and bold” by National Public Radio’s classical music critic.
 Her music has been described as “tender and beautiful” (American Record Guide) and as creating a “haunting feeling of lyrical reflection and suspension in time and memory” (Classical-Modern Review).
-At the heart of her compositions is a belief that music can create profound emotional connections with the listener.
+At the heart of her compositions is a belief that music can create a profound emotional connection with the listener.

-Stölzel earned her doctorate degree in composition from the University of Missouri, Conservatory of Music and Dance in Kansas City, where she studied with James Mobberley, Chen Yi and Zhou Long.
-She holds a Master of Music in Composition from the Hartt School of Music in Hartford, CT where her primary composition teachers were Robert Carl and James Sellars.
-She is Assistant Professor of Composition at the University of Kansas and prior to that served as Director of the International Center for Music at Park University.
-Stölzel is a native of Germany and has resided in the United States since 1991.
+Stölzel earned her doctorate degree in composition from the University of Missouri, Conservatory of Music and Dance in Kansas City and holds a Master of Music in composition from the Hartt School of Music in Hartford, CT.
+She is on the composition faculty at the University of Kansas.